O365/python-o365/README.md

 ## MailBox
 Mailbox groups the funcionality of both the messages and the email folders.

-This are the scopes needed to work with the `MailBox` and `Message` classes.
+These are the scopes needed to work with the `MailBox` and `Message` classes.

  Raw Scope                |  Included in Scope Helper                   | Description :---:                    |  :---:                                     | ---